kiwisincebirth/TRS-80-MODEL-1-K/frehd/README.md

 is known to exist.

 The J1 header for external LED's and Reset, has the pinout adjusted for direct compatibility with microchip programmer ICSP pinout.
-Also an onboard reset pushbutton is provided.
+Also, an onboard reset pushbutton is provided.

 Another improvement was the user of full GND and Power planes, as well as more decoupling capacitors.

 ### Modifications

-The RS232 capability has been omitted from the board.

 The IOREQ signal provided to GAL has been removed and the GAL input tied to GND.
 It was determined that this signal was not required, as it duplicated RW/WR signals which were also present.
 This also mean that additional components found on the Model 1 Hard disk adapter (transistors/resistors) that generated this signal were also not required.

+The RS232 capability has been omitted from the board.

 See comments in the schematic for other modifications made.